Julow/Unexpected-Keyboard/doc/Custom-layouts.md

         <shift a="i" b="İ" />
     </modmap>

-On built-in layouts for European locales, `Fn`+`e` produces the € character.
+On the built-in layouts, `Fn`+`e` produces the € character.
 This can be inhibited with the following modmap, which maps the modified `e` key to itself:

     <modmap>
         <fn a="e" b="e" />